rerouj/shine/README.md

 # shine
-Stars shine in the sky
+Stars shining in the sky.